What you should know as a first-time homebuyer

 What are you looking for?
 Compare the best mortgage rates in 3 minutes.

 What is the Home Buyers' Plan (HBP)?

-The Home Buyers' Plan (HBP) is a program that allows prospective homebuyers to withdraw funds from their Registered Retirement Savings Plans (RRSPs) to put towards the purchase of a home.
+The Home Buyers' Plan (HBP) is a program that allows a prospective homebuyer to withdraw funds from their Registered Retirement Savings Plan (RRSP) to put toward the purchase of a home.

 Because RRSP funds are meant to help Canadians save for retirement, the Canadian government has attached a tax penalty for withdrawing money from the account.
 For example, if you make $45,000 per year and withdraw $10,000 from your RRSP, the extra $10,000 will be counted towards your income.
 In this example, this means that you’ll be taxed at a higher income bracket, but in many cases the extra income will simply be taxed at your marginal rate.

 The HBP provides a loophole to this rule.
-Under the HBP, prospective homeowners are able to withdraw up to $35,000 (increased from $25,000 in 2019) in one calendar year to buy a home, but none of the money will be considered taxable income.
+Under the HBP, prospective homeowners can withdraw up to $35,000 (increased from $25,000 in 2019) in one calendar year to buy a home, but none of the money will be considered taxable income.
 The total amount you’re allowed to withdraw in one calendar year is $35,000, and these withdrawals must take place within the same calendar year.

 There is, however, one catch.
 The money you withdraw will be considered a loan (from your retirement funds) and you’ll have to replace it within 15 years.
 It’s important to consider whether you’ll be able to keep up with the repayment schedule when considering the HBP.

 In order to participate in the HBP, you must:

 - Be considered a first-time homebuyer.
 The government outlines specific criteria for qualifying as a first-time homebuyer.